marcusianlevine/ansible-role-gitpitch/README.md

 * use_ssl
   * if you plan to setup SSL termination in front of your GitPitch server, setting this to true will configure Play for HTTPS traffic

+If you are using an unreleased custom version of GitPitch, you can provide a repo URL and/or branch specification with the following pair of variables:
+* gitpitch_repo
+* gitpitch_branch

 Dependencies
 ------------